-^{} Samantha Campbell is a resident partner and Pham Bach Duong and Nguyen Thi Tinh Tam are senior associates at Gide Loyrette Nouel AARPI.
+1 Samantha Campbell is a resident partner and Pham Bach Duong and Nguyen Thi Tinh Tam are senior associates at Gide Loyrette Nouel AARPI.

-In January 2011, the International Finance Corporation ('IFC') and its affiliate subscribed up to 10 per cent of the shares of the bank.
+2 In January 2011, the International Finance Corporation ('IFC') and its affiliate subscribed up to 10 per cent of the shares of Vietinbank.
 This is the first acquisition of a participation by a foreign investor in a SOCB.
+In September 2011 Mizuho Bank acquired 15 per cent of the shares in Vietcombank.